Basic Approach

 The program enables workers to feel what it is like to be involved in an accident and think about victims’ psychological state, as well as accident causes and preventive measures.

-We have also installed hazard simulation equipment at each of our production sites (ENEOS: 11 sites, JX Metals: 7 sites).
-Workers at these sites, including those from contractor companies, are required to undergo training using this hazard simulation equipment before engaging in onsite work.
+Workers at these sites, including those from contractor companies, are required to undergo training using this hazard simulation training equipment before engaging in onsite work.
 With these and other efforts, we are working to ensure safety across the entire Group.

 Using AI to Ensure Safety While Walking

-In fiscal 2022, ENEOS introduced an AI-driven program for analyzing walking motion as a way to improve movement safety.
-The program uses a special device to measure a person’s walking speed, stride length, center of gravity, and other elements to determine the level of safety in the walking motion.
-The program then uses the results to provide suggestions for exercises or other ways to improve safety while walking.
+In fiscal 2022, ENEOS introduced an AI-driven system for analyzing walking motion as a way to improve movement safety.
+The system uses a special device to measure a person’s walking speed, stride length, center of gravity, and other elements to determine the level of safety in the walking motion.
+The system then uses the results to provide suggestions for exercises or other ways to improve safety while walking.

 Improving Human Skills